 Powers of the Assessing Officer to re-open a completed assessment are not un-abundant or luxuriant.
 I will discuss the marked phrase in my next article analyzing the nuts and bolts of section 147 of Income Tax Act, since there are many cases with the help of which we will be able to understand it in detail.
 The procedure is laid down below:-

-- The AO must have reasons.
+- The AO must have reasons to believe.
 The existence of reasons is mandatory.
-On the basis of such reasons, the OA must form a belief that there is a situation of actual or deemed escapement of Income and therefore action is required u/s 147.
-(If time limit is not passed.)
+On the basis of such reasons, the AO must form a belief that there is a situation of actual or deemed escapement of Income and therefore action is required u/s 147.
 AO must record such reasons in writing.
 No reassessment notice can be served just to make an enquiry or verification.

 - AO must obtain sanctions from higher authority u/s 151, wherever necessary.
 Section 151 put condition on AO to take the prior approval from appropriate authority.
 If the AO obtain the approval from any other authority, even from higher authority, then also proceeding u/s 148 is invalid.